 - Rehydrate to Promote Optimal Performance: Be sure to drink plenty of water.
 A one percent drop in bodyweight due to dehydration can impair performance up to 10 percent.
 For example, if you normally train at a solid 190lb, but you dropped weight the past week to get into the 85kg weight class (187lb), your have lost 1.5 percent in water weight.
 If this loss went uncorrected, you could sacrifice 10 percent of your weights on the platform (your PR snatch goes from 110kg/242lb to a meager 100kg/220lb).
 The fix is simple: drink water until your urine is clear.
 Then keep drinking.

 - Replenish Your Electrolytes: Electrolytes are necessary for muscle contractions through the body.
 Sodium, potassium, and chloride are all vital.
 Electrolyte imbalances can result in muscle cramps, spasms, improper muscle firing rates, and impaired motor mechanics, all of which are not conducive to optimal performance.
-Drinking electrolyte packets or prepared sports drinks will ensure the replenishment of electrolytes and water into your pre-platform routine.
+Drinking electrolyte powder or prepared sports drinks will ensure the replenishment of electrolytes and water into your pre-platform routine.

 - Consume Carbohydrate to Ignite the CNS and Fuel the Muscles: Carbohydrates are the primary source of energy for the brain, with fat and protein being poor and detrimental chronic energy sources.
 The brain controls every single muscle action in the body.
 The central nervous system needs to be fully prepared for the mayhem to come once you step on that platform, as weightlifting demands peak power and muscle contraction velocities, motor mechanics, and mental focus.